Counselling, Psychotherapy, Embodied Movement Psychotherapy and Supervision

 For some people, the aim is to achieve a creative integration of the past with the present.
 By exploring how your childhood might have contributed to the problems you have to deal with now, you may be better able to understand your present situation and change it.
 However, some people don't go back into their pasts but work on their issues in the here-and-now.

-Whichever direction the work takes, as your therapist, I will be there to support you in your exploration and to provide you with a safe, confidential and stimulating space for you to actively engage in your personal journey.
+Whichever direction the work takes, as your therapist, I will be there to support you in your exploration and to provide you with a safe, confidential yet stimulating space for you to actively engage in your personal journey.

 When words are not enough, and if you like the idea, we can use the movement and the meaning our body provides.
 Embodied movement psychotherapy is a well-established approach, understanding how your mind-body continuum reacts, interacts and moves in relationships and in the world.